robotframework/SeleniumLibrary/docs/extending/extending.rst

 referred as extending SeleniumLibrary.)
 Plugin API and extending SeleniumLibrary allows similar access to the SeleniumLibrary public API and offers their own pros and cons for building custom functionality on top the SeleniumLibrary.
-The EventFiringWebDriver offers lister like interface to the Selenium API.
+The EventFiringWebDriver offers listener-like interface to the Selenium API.
 The plugin API and EventFiringWebDriver are new in SeleniumLibrary 4.0.

 Plugin API